stratosphereips/shelLM/README.md

 `shelLM` was developed in Python and currently uses Open AI GPT models.
 Among its key features are:

 1. The content from a previous session is carried over to a new session to ensure consistency.
-2. Uses a combination of techniques for prompt engineering, including Chain-of-thought.
+2. It uses a combination of techniques for prompt engineering, including chain-of-thought.
-3. Uses prompts with precise instructions to address common LLMs problems.
+3. Uses prompts with precise instructions to address common LLM problems.
 4. More creative file and directory names
 5. Allows users to "move" through folders
 6. Response is correct also for non-commands.